Norfolk County Courthouse (1795)

 The Norfolk County Courthouse served Norfolk County, Massachusetts from soon after its establishment in 1792 until 1827.
 It was replaced by a new Norfolk County Courthouse.
+In later years, the building was known as Temperance Hall.

 History

 After the creation of the county, the Court of Common Pleas and the Court of General Sessions of the Peace first met in Dedham's meetinghouse.
 Nathaniel Ames was chosen as the clerk of both and they met for the first time on September 23.

 When the court met on January 7, 1794, it was so cold in the building, which lacked any sort of heating, that they moved to the Woodward Tavern across the street.
 The Anglican Church in town had also offered their building, but it was in such a state of disrepair that the offer was not accepted.
 The First Church and Parish in Dedham then offered a piece of land on their Little Common, and a new courthouse was ordered to be constructed.
 Construction was sluggish, however, and the delays frustrated Ames.

 The court was still sitting in the meetinghouse in 1794 but the new courthouse was completed in 1795.
 It was found to be too small, however, and the ceilings were so low as to stifle people in the courtrooms.
-Charles Bulfinch was hired in 1795 to design a turret for the building.
+Charles Bulfinch was hired in 1795 to design a turret for the building and Paul Revere was commissioned to cast a bell.

 In 1827, it was sold at public auction.
 The first floor was then used as a millinery shop and residence while the second had an assembly room.
 In 1845, it was sold again to the Temperance Hall Association and burned down on April 28, 1891.